EUROVOLC-ML/VolUnD-Toolkit/README.md

 - **dataset**: directory containing default locations for train/validation/test files.
 Each directory can contain an arbitrary number of files, each of which must be saved in PyTorch format (using torch.save) in dictionary format, containing the following keys:
   - CHANNELS_NAME (optional): list of name for each channels,
   - TIME_DESC (optional): natural-language description of the temporal interval of represented in the file
-  - DATA: float tensor of size “stations × number of signals × chunk length
+  - DATA: float tensor of size “stations × number of signals × chunk length"
   - LABEL (optional): 0 for no activity or normal activity, 1 for e.g. mild volcanic activity, 2 for e.g. energetic eruptive activity ; if not provided, non-normal events will not be emphasized during visualization
   - TIMESTAMP: list of Unix timestamps of size “number of signals”, corresponding to the end of the signals in DATA
 - **fileReader** (for Advanced user): directory containing the function to read dataset files.
 Modify it if you want to use your own datatet files (without any adaptation to our format).